springer13/tcl/README.md

 This should be it and you should see a libtcl.so in the ./lib/ directory.

+## Python API

+To install the python API you have to:

+    cd pythonAPI
+    python setup.py install

+At that point you can import the tcl module in your python scripts and call the tcl.tensorMult() function (see ./pythonAPI/benchmark/ for examples).

+Keep in mind that TCL is a multi-threaded and performance critical library.
+Thus, it is of great importance that you follow the following steps before you run your python script:

+* Specify the thread affinity (e.g., via environment variable KMP_AFFINITY, via taskset, ...)
+* Specify the amount of threads to be used via the OMP_NUM_THREADS environment variable.
+* Ensure that your python environment links against a multi-threaded BLAS (see numpy.__config__.show())

 # Getting started

+TCL expects the data in a column-major data layout; thus, indices are stored from left to right with the leftmost and rightmost index respectively being the fastest-varying (stride-1) index and the slowest-varying index.

 You can find an self-explanatory example under ./examples/contraction.cpp